As a therapist, Janis is fascinated by the way social behavior is influenced by the media, socio-political trends, and historical events.

-Just when we thought this feeling of instability in 2020 couldn't get any worse, enter - - coronavirus (COVID19).
-Our collective fear has now translated into actual fear of death.
+Just when we thought this feeling of instability in 2020 couldn't get any worse, enter - - coronavirus (COVID-19).
+Our collective fear by then had translated into actual fear of death.
 The metaphor is hard to ignore.
-The intersection between the breaking news of Super Tuesday II election returns and the simultaneous reports of increasing COVID19 cases and deaths, created a jarring image for the American people to behold.
+The intersection between the breaking news of Super Tuesday II election returns and the simultaneous reports of increasing COVID-19 cases and deaths, created a jarring image for the American people to behold.
 Survival of the country became very real.

 As the virus proceeded to spread from state to state, closing in on the Midwestern regions, the need for stable leadership increased.
 By November, the virus had spread across the entire United States.
-Regardless of the initial uncertainty of his campaign, Joe Biden had literally "risen up" to the occasion and has come to embody sound leadership.
+Regardless of the initial uncertainty of his campaign, Joe Biden had literally "risen up" to the occasion and had come to embody sound leadership.
 His pick of Senator Kamala Harris for his vice president strengthened hope for healing to come for a hurting nation.
 The competence displayed by the first woman of African and Asian decent to hold that position, energized the ticket.
-The American people look to him to act with urgency, decisiveness, and humanity.
+The American people look to them to act with urgency, decisiveness, and humanity.
 The desperation of the American people was evident in the historic numbers of early voters, by mail and in person.
 It's safe to say that this unprecedented turnout of voters also contributed to the ultimate Biden-Harris win.

 The Fear Factor: Voting for Survival and Restoration

 The American voters are in the midst of traumatic times.
 The perception of a country in crisis intensified over the last few years.
 Americans have endured the damaging impacts of racial conflict, ever-increasing political party divisions, the impeachment of a sitting president, perceived and real threats to national security, and an eye-opening stock market plummet of historic proportions.
 The trauma is topped off by a relentless global pandemic disease of community spread in the United States that continues to infect and take lives by the hour.
 As of this writing, over a quarter of a million Americans have died of COVID-19.
-The inconsistent and, at times, confusing response to the crisis by the current Administration only heightened fears and jeopardized the health and well-being of our economy and our lives.
+The inconsistent and, at times, confusing response to the pandemic crisis by the current Administration only heightened fears and jeopardized the health and well-being of our economy and our lives.

 The American people are living a nightmare of fear and anxiety.
 It would be hard, if not impossible, to leave those anxieties outside the ballot box when making a decision to vote for someone to wake the country out of the nightmare.
 Even if the voters' pick is not their first choice, the leadership qualities, character traits, decency, compassion, and experience of that second choice start to look really good.

 The surprising outcomes of the Super Tuesday primaries seem to indicate that this fear was a factor for many voters.
 Joe Biden is perceived as safe.
 He represents steadiness in leadership for a nation in dire need of that kind of healing president, more now than ever.
-For these reasons, former Vice President Joe Biden will win the Democratic nomination on June 5th and ultimately conquered his quest to become the next president of the United States, called on Saturday, November 7th.
+For these reasons, former Vice President Joe Biden won the Democratic nomination on June 5th and ultimately conquered his quest to become the 46th president of the United States, called on Saturday, November 7th.

 © 2020 Janis Leslie Evans